carlvilla/SEOptimization/README.md

 # SEOptimization
 Website in which it was used Search engine optimization techniques.
-Some of these techniques are not useful for modern search engines and they are only studied for educational purposes.
+Some of these techniques are not useful for modern search engines and they were only used for educational purposes.

 I. Our mini-site